thekingoflorda/team-page/content/homepage/join_our_team.md

 ---

-## Software Development 🖥
+## Software Developer 🖥

-Lemmy.World is looking for developers to help with our growing platform and infrastructure.
+We are looking for developers to help with our growing platform and infrastructure.

-Volunteers will collaborate with other developers on our staff to both create new tooling / features and help improve existing ones.
+Volunteers will collaborate with other developers on our staff to both create new tooling/features and help improve existing ones.

-We’re ideally looking for chill folks that want to give back to their community and work on both Lemmy Software itself (to contribute PRs to push back to LemmyNet) and to help with our own internal tooling.
+We’re ideally looking for chill folks who want to give back to their community and work on both Lemmy Software itself (to contribute PRs) and to help with our internal tooling.

 Must have 2+ years of experience working in software development.